What is Synchro?

 There are three main categories in summer synchro: Beginner, Intermediate, and Advanced.

 - The youngest synchronized swimmers that compete at Regionals and Provincials

 - A swimmer’s maximum time in the Beginner category is two seasons

 - Swimmers with some past experience in synchro

 - This category is where most athletes compete

 - Older swimmers with many years’ experience in synchro

-Cruisers also offers a novice synchro program for younger members who wish to try out the sport on a casual basis.
-The novice group practices once per week and does not compete but can participate in the August Watershow.
+Cruisers recreational synchro program is for younger members who wish to try out the sport on a casual basis.
+The novice group practices once or twice per week and does not compete but can participate in the August Watershow.